-|Report Code: PP10249||Published: June 2019||Pages: 350+||Available format:|
+|Report Code: PP10249||Published: April 2020||Pages: 340||Available format:|

 |Therapeutic Area(s):||Ophthalmology||Report Type: Indication Pipeline Reports|

-Positive clinical trial results and strategic decisions of companies to collaborate with other companies are facilitating drug development in RP therapeutics pipeline arena.
-Additionally, the issuance of patents helps in achieving different milestones in the form of grants and designations from regulatory bodies and institutes, including the USFDA, the European Medicines Agency (EMA), and the National Institutes of Health (NIH).
+Positive clinical trial results and adoption of collaboration strategies are enhancing RP therapeutics pipeline.
+Moreover, the issuance of patents helps in achieving different milestones in the form of grants and designations from regulatory bodies and institutes, including the USFDA, EMA, and National Institutes of Health (NIH), among others.

 As of March 2020, the RP therapeutics pipeline comprised 18 pipeline drugs in different stages of development along with one marketed product.